lborophysics/DECTSim/docs/source/dev_guide/sources.rst

         :type range: Nx2 double

         :returns: :code:`fluences` is a list of length N, with the fluence being :math:`1\times10^6` if the energy is within the range, and 0 if it is not.

+.. method:: single_energy.get_energy_range(self)

+    This method returns the range of energies that the source will generate.
+It is the same as the energy of the xray :math:`\pm 1` keV.

+    :returns:
+        - :code:`min` The energy of the xray minus 1 keV.
+        - :code:`max` The energy of the xray plus 1 keV.

 Source from Spectrum File